 Want to venture further to experience some of the best diving in the world?

 If you're short of time then our southern Thailand liveaboard trips may be just what you are looking for.
 Deep wall diving at Hin Daeng and Hin Muang offer opportunities to see reef sharks as well as more mantas and whale sharks.
-These short liveaboards (usually 2 or 3 nights) are less crowded and also take in some interesting caverns and the beautiful Phi Phi Islands.
-During low season, trips are available to the best dive sites of Phuket and Koh Phi Phi, where conditions still allow for some exciting and not-too-strenuous diving.
+These short tours (usually 2 or 3 nights) are less crowded and also take in some interesting caverns and the beautiful Phi Phi Islands.
+During low season, trips are available to the best dive sites of Phuket and Koh Phi Phi, where conditions still allow for some exciting but not-too-strenuous diving.

-For the more adventurous divers out there, try Burma - the Mergui Archipelago and Burma Banks offer true frontier diving.
+For the more adventurous scuba divers out there, try Burma - the Mergui Archipelago and Burma Banks offer true frontier liveaboard diving.
 Leave the crowds far behind and voyage back in time to this wonderous and magical archipelago.
-Large sharks and rays are often to be expected, but Burma is equally attractive to macro-enthusiasts and experienced divers in search of more elusive marine life such as frogfish, pipefish and nudibranchs, not found so regularly in Thailand.
+Large sharks and rays are often to be expected, but Burma is equally attractive to macro-enthusiasts and experienced divers in search of more elusive marine life such as frogfish, pipefish and nudibranchs, not found as regularly in Thailand.